vitessio/website/content/en/docs/user-guides/move-tables.md

 ## Create new tablets

 The first step in our MoveTables operation is to deploy new tablets for our `customer` keyspace.
 By convention, we are going to use the UIDs 200-202 as the `commerce` keyspace previously used `100-102`.
-Once the tablets have started, we can `-force` the first tablet to be the master:
+Once the tablets have started, we can force the first tablet to be the master using the `-force` flag:

 ```sh
 # Example 201_customer_tablets.sh